 Much of the focus with internet filters is on dealing with web pages.
 These days they account for a fraction of online material.
 Peer-to-peer networks, instant messaging and social media platforms are a bigger problem.

 There are other issues with filtering.
 Protecting children might be straightforward, but teenagers are often more tech-savvy than adults.

-Filtering can create a false sense of safety.
+Filtering violent material can create a false sense of safety.
 It’s the same when not-very-tech-savvy people install security software.
 They feel safe from malware threats but can relax and fall victim to phishing or other scams.